 The US Department of State currently recommends US citizens exercise normal precautions in Georgia.
 Some areas have increased risk.
-Consult its website daily via the link below for any travel advisories about visiting this country.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 2 blank pages in their passport for any entry stamp that will be required.
 A visa is not required as long as you do not stay in the country more than a year.

 (32) 227-70-00; US Embassy Tbilisi, 11 Georgian-American Friendship Avenue, Didi Dighomi, Tbilisi, 0131; https://ge.usembassy.gov/; email@example.com